opensearch-project/documentation-website/_migrations/deploying-migration-assistant/iam-and-security-groups-for-existing-clusters.md

 ## Importing an Amazon OpenSearch Service or Amazon OpenSearch Serverless target cluster

-Use the following scenarios for OpenSearch Service or Serverless target clusters:
+Use the following scenarios for Amazon OpenSearch Service or Amazon OpenSearch Serverless target clusters.

 ### OpenSearch Service